Fixing a Leaky Garbage Disposal

-Some disposals are linked to the dishwasher, which enables self-cleaning.
+Some disposals are linked to the dishwasher, which provides self-cleaning.
 This spot commonly suffers from leaks as well.

-These issues can be repaired except for cracks in the body or interior lining of the disposal.
-If this is your problem, you will need to install a new garbage disposal.
+These problems can be repaired except for cracks in the body or interior lining of the disposal.
+If this is your problem, you will need to get a new garbage disposal.

-It can take a DIYer a lot of time to find and complete simple repairs, so consider that with the cost when deciding to tackle the problem without professional help.
+It can take a DIYer an entire afternoon to locate and complete simple repairs, so consider that with the cost when deciding to tackle the problem without professional help.

-Having an Expert technician like one from Jack Nelson Service Experts Heating & Air Conditioning diagnose and repair the problem can help catch other pieces that may be about to stop working.
+Having an Expert technician like one from Jack Nelson Service Experts diagnose and repair the problem can help catch other components that may be about to break.
 That way, you won’t end up repairing the same disposal two weeks later.